Roeshambo/MonolithDKP/README.md

 	- Bid timer displaying what is currently up for bid as well as it's minimum bid.

 Officer only features
 	- Bid window (opened by SHIFT+ALT clicking an item in the loot window or by typing /dkp bid [item link]) that starts bidding, collects all bids submitted, and awards the item.
+NOTE: Shift+Alt clicking an item only works if the item in in one of the first 4 slots of the loot window due to restrictions at the moment.
+If the item you wish to bid on isn't on the first page, either loot all items on that first page, close and reopen window.
+Or simply use /dkp bid [item link]
 	- Adjust DKP tab (awarding DKP).
 Also includes a DKP Decay option that reduces all entries by X% (default set in options or change on the fly in the Adjust DKP tab)
 	- Manage Tab.
 Used to broadcast complete tables to everyone in the guild if required as well as add/remove player entries.
 	- Shift+Click entries in the table to select multiple players to modify.